Li-PengSheng/5703tts/docs/ARCHITECTURE.md

 ## Evidence and status

+Current production-readiness, corpus-run scales, and evidence boundaries are in [TTS Production Readiness](TTS_PRODUCTION_READINESS.md).
+This architecture note remains a code-structure reference.

-This reference describes repository commit `2a235f8e387354055a3b1ac915fbaf4e783ef51d`.
+This reference originally described repository commit `2a235f8e387354055a3b1ac915fbaf4e783ef51d`.
 Primary evidence is under `src/tts5703/`, followed by `tests/`, `schemas/`, and `config/`.
-The offline suite has 243 passing tests but loads no real model.
-Gitignored local benchmark artefacts show prior real CosyVoice and Kokoro runs on this installation; they are experiment records, not portable CI evidence or proof of perceptual fidelity.
+The offline suite loads no real model.
+Gitignored local GPU artefacts are experiment records, not portable CI evidence or proof of perceptual fidelity.

 The pinned upstream checkout used during inspection is [QwenAudio/CosyVoice at `074ca6dc`](https://github.com/QwenAudio/CosyVoice/tree/074ca6dc9e80a2f424f1f74b48bdd7d3fea531cc).
 It is external, ignored, and absent from a fresh clone.